The Buffalo Central Terminal rail station in Buffalo, New York is a shining example of art deco railroad architecture.

 It has changed hands a number of times since then, but the railroad station is currently owned by a non-profit preservation group that aims to restore, and then repurpose it.

 Harry Stinson, a Canadian developer based in Toronto was designated to head up the project in 2016.
-He plans to build townhouses around the terminal to create the revenue to fully restore the building.
+He plans to build townhouses around the travel terminal to create the revenue to fully restore the building.
+Now just imagine if you could get paid to travel so you could finance your own travel-themed home?

 The Buffalo Central Terminal is considered an architecturally significant public building, so its awesome that care is being taken to preserve it, and turn it into something that modern people can enjoy.via ]